Guest article by terepy.

 dark souls: similar to crosscode, combines a lessened effect of flat reduction with the diminishing returns of additive system, the result is low diversity (specializing is bad), it's less stable, and also defense is next to useless if your opponent has vastly more attack than you, so lacks consistency or intuitiveness, and to make things worse the game never explains any of what the stats do and what you should expect from increasing them.

-albion online: additive, but the values plugged in to the additive formulas scale exponentially, resulting in a system that scales well and is very stable, it's moderately consistent but not intuitive at all, they tried to create diversity by contstraining most of the stat choices to chestpieces are weapons, which works to an extent, but there are a lot of combinations that 'should' work but don't because of stat combinations.
+albion online: additive, but the values plugged in to the additive formulas scale exponentially, resulting in a system that scales well and is very stable, it's moderately consistent but not intuitive at all, they tried to create diversity by contstraining most of the stat choices to chestpieces and weapons, which works to an extent, but there are a lot of combinations that 'should' work but don't because of stat combinations.

 the effects of every stat scales exponentially, the formula is damage = c(attack - defense)